-21 Yoga Poses For Stress Relief
+21 Stress Relieving Yoga Poses

 Can you do yoga poses to help relieve stress and anxiety?
 Of course!
-All of the yoga poses below are geared towards reducing daily stress- mentally and physically.
+All of the stress-relieving yoga poses below are geared towards reducing daily stress- mentally and physically.
 While the poses use a variety of equipment, don’t be intimidated!
 These poses are helpful for all levels and can be done with a variety of intensities.

 Use them individually as per your preference or you can choose 5-7 poses and create a mini flow sequence to do before bed.